-In honour of World Bipolar Day (Saturday, March 30, 2019), we’ve invited Dr. Anthony Levitt, who sits on the Eli’s Place Professional Advisory Committee, to write a guest blog for us about the complex illness called Bipolar Disorder (BD).
-You can join us to hear Dr. Anthony Levitt speak in person at our upcoming event on May 8, From Mental Illness to Hopeful Futures: Innovations in Treatment.
+In honour of World Bipolar Day, we’ve invited Dr. Anthony Levitt, who sits on the Eli’s Place Professional Advisory Committee, to write a guest blog for us about the complex illness called Bipolar Disorder (BD).

 Bipolar disorder (BD), or as it used to be known, Manic Depressive Illness, is one of the most complex medical conditions in our community.
 But despite its complexity, it is very treatable and outcomes can be excellent.
 To understand its complexity, it is helpful to answer several important questions about the disorder and how it presents: